 An extensive site selection process was followed, including a formal request for proposals for land parcels, evaluation of submissions, possible co-location discussions with city and county government agencies, and a comprehensive physical site and infrastructure analysis.

-The selected site is located at South 98th Street & Rokeby Road, near an existing LES substation and containing a 345-kilovolt transmission line which crosses the parcel’s southeast corner.
+The selected site is located at South 98th Street and Rokeby Road near an existing LES substation and containing a 345-kilovolt transmission line which crosses the parcel’s southeast corner.
 LES is moving forward with a phased build-out approach for the facility.
-The first phase is scheduled to be complete in spring 2019 and will address critical needs, such as a co-location to house LES equipment and materials outside of the flood plain.
+The first phase was completed in spring 2019 and addressed critical needs, such as a co-location to house LES equipment and materials outside of the flood plain.
 The second phase is scheduled for completion in spring 2021.

 Hausmann Construction is the Construction Manager at Risk.
 The first phase of the project was completed in April 2019, and LES has crews operating out of the new facility.

 The second phase of construction is ongoing.
 The building structure is constructed, and interior work is commencing.
 Scheduled completion is anticipated to be in spring 2021.